ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **DOMINIC TALKATIVE NEIGHBOR**

+> My Lord Indiana!
+Check you out big guy!
 Hey, Indiana!
-Guess what?
+Look at us - we're neighbors!
 These kids are neighbors!
 Small world, huh?

-_As a group of neighborhood kids approaches Mac, one of them, a GIRL (10), speaks up._
+_Makayla walks behind her father into frame and walks right up to Mac.  a group of neighborhood kids approaches Mac, one of them, a GIRL (10), speaks up._

 **MAKAYLA**